Skip to content

 Map of North Africa showing the impact of desertification

-So what can be done?
-In order to answer this question, we must understand the drivers of desertification, which are both environmental and man-made.
-Many forces that propel serious desertification from across the world are related to larger global environmental processes like climate change and natural disasters such as drought⁸.
-We have also seen initiatives along the “Great Green Wall” route across Africa where governments and organizations have planted massive bands of Eucalyptus trees, which have been shown to actually dry out the groundwater tables.
-In our experience, and that of others, like the World Agroforestry Centre, this is the wrong approach using the wrong type of tree in the wrong place⁹.
-Combatting desertification from natural processes using trees shown to further degrade the soil is not going to work.
+We have also seen initiatives along the “Great Green Wall” route across Africa, where governments and organizations have planted massive bands of Eucalyptus trees.
+However, these trees have been shown to dry out groundwater tables.
+In our experience, and that of others, such as the World Agroforestry Centre, this is the wrong approach — using the wrong type of tree in the wrong place⁹.
+Combatting desertification from natural processes with trees known to degrade the soil will not work.

 These practices are inextricably linked to poverty, and so the solutions must be, too.
 Trees for the Future knows this…